Rose-njeru/Rose-njeru/README.md

 ## About Me in 20 seconds
 + 🧾 Accounting background with 2+ years of exprerience
 + 📊 Transition into Data Analytics 2022
-+ 📚 Loves working with numbers,learning new skills.I self taught myself SQL,Tableau
++ 📚 Loves working with numbers,learning new skills.I self taught myself SQL,Tableau,Python

 # 📚 Projects
 + For my projects[click here](https://rose-njeru.github.io/Data-Portfolio/)